Emergency Fund: What It Is and How to Build It

 These amounts can be scary.
 Fortunately, you can minimize the damage to your wallet with a little planning.

-- Health insurance, home insurance, renter’s insurance, and other coverage protects you from major costs.
+• Health insurance, home insurance, renter’s insurance, and other coverage protect you from major costs.
 You can even buy health insurance for your pets.

 Finally, preventive maintenance for your home, health, and automobile can lower the odds of an emergency expense.